rnowling/rnowling.github.io/dsac-srp.md

 **Techniques:** Transfer learning, stochastic processes, self-supervision

-### Exploring the Mechanical Behavior of Anti-Venom Molecules
+### Exploring the Dynamics of Anti-Venom Molecules
 #### Dr. Nowling

 When bitten by a snake or other venomous animal, a patient doesn't have much time to receive a dose of a life-saving anti-venom.
 Yet, the current processes for producing anti-venoms are laborious and costly, leading to a limited supply.
 We desperately need synthetic anti-venoms that can be produced easily and at low cost.
 Before we can do that, however, we need to understand the mechanics of how anti-venoms work.
-Molecular dynamics is a simulation technique for producing high-fidelity simulations of molecular motions at the atomic scale – allowing us to see how molecules move in greater detail than experimental techniques.
-MD simulations of an anti-venom for the a-Bungarotoxin neurotoxin were generated and in need of analysis.
+Molecular dynamics is a simulation technique for producing high-fidelity simulations of molecular motions at the atomic scale -- allowing us to see how molecules move in greater detail than experimental techniques.
+MD simulations of an anti-venom for the $\alpha$-Bungarotoxin neurotoxin were generated and are now in need of analysis.
 In this project, students will visualize, analyze, and characterize the 3D structures and dynamics of an anti-venom protein using data science and mathematical modeling techniques while learning some biochemistry along the way.
 This project is a great fit for you if you enjoy data science and applying it to new, interesting problems.

 **Techniques:** data science, visualizations, statistics, time-series analysis, clustering, stochastic processes